How to Become a Sign Language Interpreter

 Personality and Professional Traits

 As an SLI, certain traits are expected of you.
 You will need to have a firm grasp of both American Sign Language and English, as you will be translating nuanced spoken language through signs.
-You should be flexible, as you are responsible for delivering the message of many personality types, relaying ideas with which you may not agree.
+Sign language careers require you to be flexible, as you are responsible for delivering the message of many personality types, relaying ideas with which you may not agree.
 Additionally, you will be continuously active and use your hands throughout the day.
 Other traits that SLIs possess are cultural sensitivity, compassion, and positivity.
 If these characteristics describe you, you may be a good fit as an SLI.

 Sign Language Interpreter Salary

+A common question is “how much do sign language interpreters make?”
 There is a wide range of salaries for sign language interpreters.
 Much of this discrepancy is geographical.
 Average salaries vary between states and regions, with a low of $30,840 (Arkansas) to a high $98,850 (Washington, D.C.).
-Nationally, the median salary for SLIs is $55,230.
+Nationally, the median sign language interpreter salary is $55,230.

 There is also a large gap between what entry-level positions offer compared to the highest-paying SLI positions.
 To land the most rewarding jobs, you will want to ensure that you have all of the necessary prerequisites, such as a bachelor’s degree in ASL, along with the appropriate certification from nationally-recognized organizations like RID.
 Experience is a significant factor in your potential salary, as well.
 The more specialized training you gain, the more likely it is that you will receive higher compensation.
 In general, you can expect to begin at a lower rate of pay and move up the scale as you gain work experience.